yangtianchangxiao/academic-kickstart/content/home/experience.md

   location = ""
   date_start = "2018-10-01"
   date_end = "2019-10-01"
   description = """design a type of triaxial stabilization of the cradle head.
-Redesign the structure to minimize its size and using fuzzy PID optimized by a composition of PSO and GA
+Redesign the structure to minimize its size and using fuzzy PID optimized by a composition of PSO and GA"""
   Responsibilities include:

   * Redesign the structure